 Serra J. Schlanger

-Serra Schlanger assists clients with FDA regulatory strategy, compliance matters, and enforcement issues.
-She advises clients on compliance with rules and regulations governing product advertising and promotion, corporate compliance matters, preparing regulatory submissions, and drafting regulatory policies and procedures.
-Ms. Schlanger counsels clients in the areas of federal and state health care fraud and abuse matters and defends clients in connection with government investigations, audits, qui tam actions, and other enforcement inquiries.
+Serra Schlanger advises clients on FDA regulatory strategy as well as, compliance and enforcement issues.
+She assists clients with compliance with rules and regulations governing product advertising and promotion, corporate compliance matters, preparing regulatory submissions, and drafting regulatory policies and procedures.
+Ms. Schlanger counsels clients on federal and state health care fraud and abuse matters and defends clients in connection with government investigations, audits, qui tam actions, and other enforcement inquiries.
 She helps clients with contract matters and regulatory due diligence related to corporate transactional matters.
-Ms. Schlanger also advises clients on legal and regulatory issues associated with state licensure and CLIA certification.
+Ms. Schlanger also advises clients on legal and regulatory issues associated with the privacy of health information (HIPAA), state licensure and the Clinical Laboratory Improvement Amendments (CLIA).

 Prior to joining the firm, Ms. Schlanger practiced in the health care and life sciences practice of a national law firm, where she provided regulatory and compliance counseling to a wide variety of health care providers, defended clients in government investigations, and advised clients on issues related to the Medicare and Medicaid programs.

 Before beginning her legal career, Ms. Schlanger worked in clinical administration at Memorial Sloan-Kettering Cancer Center in New York City as a liaison between physicians, patients, researchers, and administrators.